Buying guide

 Can you run on an incline walking pad?

 Most incline pads are walking-only, capping around 3.7 mph.
-The exception here is the UREVO CyberPad at 7.5 mph, along with the DeerRun Q2 Urban at 5 mph.
+The exceptions here are the Wellfit TM032 at 8.7 mph, which genuinely runs, the UREVO CyberPad at 7.5 mph and the DeerRun Q2 Urban at 5 mph.
 The Sperax also reached 7.5 mph, but it is now subject to a CPSC safety warning, so we no longer recommend it.
-For regular running you are better served by a compact folding treadmill with a longer deck.
+For regular running on a longer deck, see our folding treadmill guide.

 Do any walking pads have incline, or is it rare?